What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

 Which channels are broadcasting the Olympics?

-NBCUniversal owns the US rights to Olympics broadcasting and will once again be using its variety of networks to show competitions from the Summer Games.
+NBCUniversal owns the US rights to Olympics broadcasting and is once again using its variety of networks to show competitions from the Summer Games.
 This includes the main NBC channel, as well as NBCSN, USA Network, CNBC, the Olympic Channel: Home of Team USA, Golf Channel, Telemundo and Universo.

 Read more: Tokyo Olympics: All 6 new sports explained